- EdD – Health Behavior and Education, Teachers College, Columbia University

-Dr. Cheryl Brewster is part of the leadership team brought to the Roseman University Health Sciences charged with establishing the College of Medicine (RUCOM) in 2020.
-Her primary responsibility is to provide guidance to the dean and work collaboratively with RUCOM leadership team to ensure the culture of the college is diverse, inclusive and equitable for administrators, faculty, staff and students.
+Dr. Cheryl Brewster is part of the leadership team brought to Roseman University Health Sciences charged with establishing the College of Medicine (RUCOM) in 2020.
+Her primary responsibility is to provide guidance to the dean and work collaboratively with the RUCOM leadership team to ensure the culture of the college is diverse, inclusive and equitable for administrators, faculty, staff and students.
 Additionally, Dr. Brewster’s work includes providing pathways and programs to specifically increase the number of BIPOC students in medical school.
 Over the years she has partnered with multiple historically black universities and colleges to recruit students into her programs.
-She brings over 15 years’ experience in teaching, program curriculum design, implementation and evaluation.
+She brings over 15 years’ of experience in teaching, program curriculum design, implementation and evaluation.

-Dr. Brewster has an extensive background working on myriad chronic disease prevention projects for over 20 years.
+Dr. Brewster has an extensive background working on a myriad of chronic disease prevention projects for over 20 years.
 Her work has focused on medically under-served populations and researching the social determinants of health and the health disparities associated with these populations.
 Her training is in community-based public health and she has over 15 years of teaching graduate level health education/public health courses.

 - Social Determinants of Health